MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 - Channel="Broad"
 - Channel="Targeted"

-Use "Broad" for Semi-Annual Enterprise Channel and "Targeted" for Semi-Annual Enterprise Channel (Preview).
+Use "Broad" for Semi-Annual Channel and "Targeted" for Semi-Annual Channel (Preview).

 If you're deploying Office Professional Plus 2019, which is a volume licensed version of Office, there is a different update channel you need to use: PerpetualVL2019.
 For more information, see [Update channel for Office 2019](office2019/update.md#update-channel-for-office-2019).